San Jose, California: Sports

 San Jose is home to the San Jose Sharks of the NHL, the San Jose Barracuda of the AHL, and the San Jose Earthquakes of Major League Soccer.
 The Sharks and the Barracuda play in the SAP Center at San Jose.
 The Earthquakes built an 18,000 seat new stadium that opened in March 2015.
 San Jose was a founding member of both the California League and Pacific Coast League in minor league baseball.
 San Jose currently fields the San Jose Giants, a Low-A affiliate of the San Francisco Giants.

 San Jose has been host to several U.S. Olympic team trials over the years.
 In 2004, the San Jose Sports Authority held the trials for judo, taekwondo, trampolining and rhythmic gymnastics at the San Jose State Event Center.
 SAP Center hosted the Gymnastic trials in 2012 and 2016 (women's only). and the U.S. Figure Skating Championships (used in Olympic years to select the Olympians) in 1996, 2012, and 2018.
 It was due to host the 2021 Championship, but that was moved to Las Vegas and it will instead host 2023.
 In 2008, around 90 percent of the members of the United States Olympic team were processed at San Jose State University prior to traveling to the 2008 Summer Olympics in Beijing.
 The 2009 Junior Olympics for trampoline were also held here.

 In August 2004, the San Jose Seahawk Rugby Football Club hosted the USA All-Star Rugby Sevens Championships at Watson Bowl, east of Downtown.

 San Jose State hosted the 2011 American Collegiate Hockey Association (ACHA) national tournament.
 The NCAA Division I men's basketball tournament is also frequently held in San Jose.

 From 2005 to 2007, the San Jose Grand Prix, an annual street circuit race in the Champ Car World Series, was held in the downtown area.
 Other races included the Trans-Am Series, the Toyota Atlantic Championship, the United States Touring Car Championship, the Historic Stock Car Racing Series, and the Formula D Drift racing competition.

 In the 2010s, San Jose "aggressively wooed" the Oakland Athletics to relocate to San Jose from nearby Oakland, but the San Francisco Giants exercised a veto against this proposal.
 In 2013, the city of San Jose sued Major League Baseball for not allowing the Athletics to relocate to San Jose.
 On October 5, 2015, the United States Supreme Court rejected San Jose's bid on the Athletics, who in 2023 announced they would relocate to Las Vegas.

+San Jose’s PayPal Park will host eight Olympic soccer matches during the 2028 Summer Olympics.